 The history of the IPA is curious.
 Many of the key players in its early years are either still around, or their children are.
 Its ideas haven’t really evolved much, but if you want to characterise them, they are crudely elitist, ideologically stunted, narrow minded, science-phobic, greedy and in most cases, fully imported.
 For a charity which pays no tax, they have very few clients in need.

 What does this ragbag of policies remind you of?
-Yes, Donald Trump’s America is the right answer.
+Donald Trump’s America is the right answer.
 Of course they also want to abolish Medicare, probably because it reminds them of Obamacare.
-I told you their policies were imported.
+Their policies are imported.
 Considering most of the current Cabinet are members, how sincere can they be in governing for the good of all Australians?

 So why would Australia want such policies?

 The people in the IPA, and their affiliates, all think in Social Darwinism terms.
 So they think society is not meant to be inclusive, and caring for the least among us, but a contest.

 The Tim Wilsons and James Patersons of this world actually think that if we were all transported to an unruly savannah, crawling with sabre-toothed tigers and snarling hyenas, that they would prosper.
 Reflecting on the personnel, my money is on the sabre-toothed tigers.